surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 <center><h1>Visualization Overview</h1></center>

 This section describes a basic overview on visualization and its functionality.

-> All the features are clearly described in **Visualization Types and Settings** document
+> Note :  A more detailed explanation is mentioned clearly in **Visualization Types and Settings** document

 Visualization in AcuBi creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of data obtained.
 Based on your requirement, you can visualize the data in different chart formats.